dineshpatilcloud/courses/python-intro.md

 - Delve into the Azure SDK for Python, covering authentication and resource management for Azure services.

->## Web Scraping, Web Development, and Building API
+>## 🌟Web Scraping, Web Development, and Building API🌟

 #### Web Scraping